sprky0/AJBnet.js/README.md

 		to declare a class Name3 and a class Name4 that lives in an associated package is impossible.
 Need to work out a modified storage scheme to resolve.  *doh  (if needed - maybe skip)

-	- It is possible to declare a circular dependency that loads forever.
+	X - It is possible to declare a circular dependency that loads forever.
 Should be handled by caching loaded classes.
 		Should just check for the first level.
 A -> A is no good, but I think A -> B -> A should be fine.

+		- The above no longer occurs, but now the callback on the lowest will never be run, not sure why

 Notes: